acmoles/portfolio/portfolio/projects/interaction.md

 ---
 uid: 3
 title: Experiments
-subtitle: Learning the tools of the future
+subtitle: Exploring the tools of the future
 type: single
 navStyle:
   style: light